android-ui-testing/Cookbook/docs/content/practices/state_clearing.md

 It's also possible to clear package data by using [3rd party test runners](https://android-ui-testing.github.io/Cookbook/practices/test_runners_review/), like Marathon, Avito-Runner or Flank.
 Marathon and Avito-Runner clear package data without an orchestrator.
-They delegate this logic to a host machine
+They delegate this logic to a host machine.

 ##### Conclusion<br/>